RobTrew/prelude-applescript/AS Prelude MD/replicate.md

 -- assembly of a target length
 -- replicate :: Int -> String -> String
 on replicate(n, s)
-    script p
+    -- Egyptian multiplication - progressively doubling a list, -- appending stages of doubling to an accumulator where needed -- for binary assembly of a target length script p
         on |λ|({n})
             n ≤ 1